ICYMI: Crip-on-Crip Covid-19 Coverage!

 Ingrid Tischer is so much more than a person who’s not dead yet.
 She has exquisite taste in cross-disability civil rights policy, literature, and fatty cuts of meat.
 If it’s writing about yourself in the third person, Mexican cheeses, and unsolicited public commentary you’re looking for, just try to do better than Ingrid Tischer.

 Although Ingrid Tischer is occasionally visible to the naked eye, you can’t see her because Ingrid Tischer is a dream we share.
 You’ll see Ingrid Tischer when “bone broth” is no longer a thing.
 When “eating healthy,” is no longer acceptable usage.
-When Ingrid Tischer gets as much bioethical concern about assisted living for people with disabilities as she does about assisted suicide.
+When Ingrid Tischer hears as much bioethical concern about disabled people’s need for assisted living as she does about their “need” for assisted suicide.

 IngridTischer® is a Class-I napazene known for it’s ability to bind with caffeine.
 IngridTischer® may cause wall-staring, cat envy, and thuggish metabolism.
 Do not take IngridTischer® if you have been exposed to genre fiction or are between jobs.